Deruago/theDeamerProject/README.md

 Welcome to the DeamerProject!

 DeamerProject exists of multiple components that as whole count as the DeamerProject.
-The core of this project is "Deamer", Deamer is a compiler generator used to generate the front-end and mid-end of compilers (and a whole lot more).
-The DeamerProject include tools for language generation, language processing, language testing, language optimisations, and tools to support people with RSI.
+The core of this project is "Deamer", Deamer is an infrastructure for compiler and ecosystem generation.
+This means that you can generate complete compilers, and complete ecosystems for your compilers (syntax highlighting, refactoring, auto-completion, etc).

+Deamer is a definition based infrastructure, allowing extensions to easily reuse existing definitions.
+This way Deamer is capable of supporting a lot of extensions.

-Tools included are: [Deamer](https://github.com/Deruago/theDeamerProject), Deamer-lang, [DLDL](https://github.com/Deruago/DLDL), DQSL, DCPP.
+Deamer-Tools included in the Deamer Project: [Deamer](https://github.com/Deruago/theDeamerProject), Deamer-lang, [DLDL](https://github.com/Deruago/DLDL), DQSL, DCPP, [DST](https://github.com/Deruago/DeamerStringTemplate).

 ## Getting the source code and building DeamerProject